-What are possible solutions regarding treatment/enhancement of poor RELEX SMILE surgery results?
+What are possible solutions regarding treatment/enhancement of poor ReLEx® SMILE® surgery results?Eye Health

-I did the RELEX SMILE proceduce for my eyes in JAN 2016.
+I did the ReLEx® SMILE® proceduce for my eyes in January 2016.
 I had relatively low myopia (~100 degrees) but relatively high astigmatism (~175-200 degrees) before sugery.
 Unfortunately, even after 1.5 years since surgery, my resulting vision is not good, because of leftover astigmastism, some long-sightedness and probably High Order Abbrevations, which has caused night vision problems and side effects like halo and starburst.
 With more research, I probably should have just done LASIK instead of ReLEx® SMILE® for the best possible vision.

 I’m so sorry to hear about your unfortunate experience with SMILE surgery.
 In all forms of refractive laser surgery, appropriate patient selection is so important!